Loading lesson…

 The big idea: intelligence is not a single dial.
 Choose a working definition, then judge every AI claim against that lens.
 You will cut through most of the noise.

-What is the core idea behind "What Is Intelligence, Really?
+What is the main idea of "What Is Intelligence, Really?
 A Working Framework"?

-Which best describes the scope of "What Is Intelligence, Really?
-A Working Framework"?
+Which action would help you apply "What Is Intelligence, Really?
+A Working Framework" responsibly?